Merci-chao/userChrome.js/README.md

 ## Compatibility
 - Firefox 115, 137 and 138 Beta, for Windows 7 to 11.
-- Support general script loaders, like xiaoxiaoflood's userChromeJS.
+- Supports general script loaders, like xiaoxiaoflood's userChromeJS.
 You may follow the step 1 of [the instruction of installing Tab Mix Plus](https://github.com/onemen/TabMixPlus?tab=readme-ov-file#installation) to set up the script loader.

 ## Settings
 Open `about:config` and search for the prefix `userChromeJS.multiTabRows@Merci.chao`.